Cesar Bandera, Ph.D

 · MGMT640 is the graduate and Executive MBA face-to-face and distance-learning version of ENTR410.

-· MGMT680 “Entrepreneurial Strategy” is a face-to-face course that teaches strategies for the formation, growth, and harvesting of technology-based start-up companies.
+· MGMT680 “Entrepreneurial Strategy,” also known as the Tech Venture Support Program, is a face-to-face course that teaches strategies for the formation, growth, and harvesting of technology-based start-up companies.
 It helps student evaluate a career as an entrepreneur, or as an intrapreneur within a larger organization.
-Students are exposed to actual entrepreneurial environments for which they must develop actionable strategies for immediate execution.
+Students work with actual startups for which they develop actionable strategies for immediate execution.
 This course is often taught in parallel with Dr. Ellen Thomas’ MRKT631 Marketing Research.

 · ENTR490 “Independent Study” is a one-on-one 3 credit-hour course in which the student conduct a research project associated with entrepreneurship, or advance a startup initiated in another NJIT course (a business plan is required).
 Enrollment in an Independent Study requires prior approval of the instructor, and a proposal delineating the project and the deliverables (in other words, see me before the registration deadline).